KLSD: Conservative talk (2022–present)

 On August 31, 2022, iHeartMedia announced that it would swap the formats of 760 KGB and KLSD at midnight the next day, with KGB's nationally syndicated conservative talk shows moving to the 1360 AM signal and KLSD's sports programming moving to KGB on 760 AM.
 The swap, timed to coincide with the beginning of the college football season, moved San Diego State football and the other sports programming to a stronger signal.

 KLSD was rebranded "1360 the Patriot" beginning September 1 with an all-syndicated lineup including The Glenn Beck Program and The Mark Levin Show.
 Mark Larson and Mike Slater, hosts previously on KGB, moved to KOGO.

+Technical information

+The station operates with 5,000 watts by day and 1,000 watts at night using a non-directional antenna.
+It shares a broadcasting tower with co-owned KGB-FM and KHTS-FM on 52nd Street in the Oak Park neighborhood of San Diego.
+Programming is also heard on FM translator K277DH at 103.3 MHz.
+The radio studios and offices are located at the Serra Mesa section of northeastern San Diego.